 EMG defines the severity of the condition and can exclude some causes of similar symptoms like compression in the neck.

-All these examinations contribute to reliable diagnosis and appropriate treatment.
-Your doctor can prescribe you a rigid brace for resting periods* or a flexible brace for activity periods*.
+All these examinations and tests for carpal tunnel syndrome contribute to reliable diagnosis and appropriate treatment.
+Your doctor can prescribe you a rigid brace for resting periods* or a flexible brace for activities*.
 Surgical intervention is also possible according to the degree of the condition.

-*These products are medical devices that bear the CE marking under this regulation.
+*These solutions are medical devices that bear the CE marking under this regulation.
 Carefully read the instructions before use.
 Manufacturer: MILLET Innovation.
 09/2021